IuliiaKonovalova/e-commerce/README.md

   ![Background](documentation/design/background.svg)

 - Images were downloaded from the the websites listed in the **Credits section**.
-[Content and Images](#content-and-images) only for the home page.
-However, the original images were changed manually to match the color scheme.
+[Content and Images](#content-and-images)

 - The main part is allocated to the use of icons from the [font awesome](https://fontawesome.com/) website.
 The use of icons is essential for the user experience when it comes to multifunctional websites.